 Panama real estate has three recognized forms of property ownership: “title,” “concession,” and “rights of possession.”
 The first two forms are common throughout the world, and the last form is common throughout Central America and other emerging economies where an official title registry has yet to cover the entire country.
 At Isla Palenque we have a property “trifecta”: each of these forms of ownership come into play in different areas of the island.

 Title in Panama is pretty much exactly like title in every other country.
 It confers the most rights to its owner, though there are (as always) restrictions set by zoning, local ordinances, etc. Title in Panama is well-respected enough that one can obtain title insurance, reinsured through such well-regarded American companies as Stewart Title, Chicago Title, and First American.
-About 40% of the land on Isla Palenque is titled, and this is where all of the first two phases, including all the homes, are being built.
+About 60% of the land on Isla Palenque is titled, and this is where all of the first three phases are being built.

 Concessions in Panama are basically long-term leases from the government, usually established for specific uses.
 For example, in Panama (as in most countries) all water areas are considered state-owned.
 (In fact, if we want to be technical, all coastal areas are state-owned, from high tide to between 10-22 meters (32-72 feet), depending on the exact coastal conditions.)
 So if one wants to build a dock or marina (as we are doing), one needs to apply to the government for a concession: typically a 5- to 15-year lease of an area of water that allows one to build certain structures.
 In our case we have 15-year concessions that allow us to build some docks and concrete wharfs/ramps.